 It has been reported that over half of the patients seeking treatment for IBS also suffer from Fibromyalgia.
 To me, it is more than a coincidence.

 How do you know that your digestive symptoms may be more than just bad cafeteria food?
 Aboutibs.org tells us, “A number of symptoms that occur together characterize irritable bowel syndrome (IBS).

 This may confuse you at first.
 Plus, symptoms will likely change over time.
 The changes may seem random.
 But there is a pattern to symptoms of IBS.
 An accurate diagnosis from your clinician is the starting point for appropriate treatment.”

 So there you have it.
 Thanks to a combination of Irritable Bowel Syndrome and Fibromyalgia, you are now the proud owner of a confused belly.
 And with that indecisive gut comes the status of lunatic.

-Because let’s be honest, people in your life think you’re a bit crazy, with the traveling symptoms and what not.
+Because let’s be honest, people in your life think you’re a bit crazy, with the traveling symptoms and whatnot.

-Story of our lives.
+The story of our lives.

 Digestive issues or indigestion?

 Before we delve further into the subject, I think we should make sure we understand each other.
 As you have guessed by now, I’m talking about gut issues.
 But there is a difference between occasional indigestion and chronic digestive issues.